-By preparing well, you can increase your chances of cohabitation bliss in your new dream home.
+If you’re well prepared, you can increase your chances of cohabitation bliss in your new dream home.

-Who Is Applying for The Mortgage?
+1. Who Is Applying For The Mortgage?

-What’s The Best Way to Hold Title?
+2. What’s The Best Way To Hold The Title?

 There are several ways to hold the title of your new home.
 The way the title is worded can impact the way ownership is transferred as well as your rights to transfer ownership.
 Here are some options:

 How you title your property will impact the outcome of its sale.
 It can also impact the taxes and fees associated with selling your home.
-So, to determine the best way to hold the title for your unique situation, contact your real estate attorney or tax advisor.
+So, to determine the best way to hold the title for your unique situation, contact a real estate attorney or tax advisor.

-Should You Get a Cohabitation Property Agreement?
+3. Should You Get A Cohabitation Property Agreement?

 - How income and expenses are shared